 When calculating capital gains, the original acquisition cost of an asset should include not only the purchase price but any incidental costs to the purchase.
 If any money was spent improving an asset this, too, should be added to the purchase cost.
 Likewise sales or disposal proceeds may be reduced by incidental costs of disposal such as auctioneer's fees and commissions on sales.

 Companies are not subject to Capital Gains Tax but have the capital gains included as part of their profits chargeable to Corporation Tax.
 The amount of gain chargeable to companies is reduced to account for the increase in the cost of living during the period of ownership of the asset that is sold.
 This "indexation allowance" ceased, however, at the end of December 2017 so no reduction in gain for any period of ownership after 1st January 2018 can be included.
-Where money was spent improving assets during the period of ownership, the applicable reduction for capital gain to the improvement element corresponds to the period between the time the improvement was done and the time at which the asset was sold or 31st December 2017, whichever is the earlier.
+Where money was spent improving assets during the period of ownership, the applicable reduction for capital gain to the improvement element corresponds to the period between the time the improvement was done and either the time at which the asset was sold or 31st December 2017, whichever is the earlier.
 If you are estimating the extra tax you might have to pay as Corporation Tax take the taxable Capital gain calculated by this tool and enter it in the Corporation Tax Calculator on this website in the Chargeable Gains field.
 Any capital losses should be offset against capital gains, or else carried forward to the next Corporation Tax period.
 Net capital losses are not permitted.

 To calculate the reduction in chargeable capital gain due to the increase in cost of living during the period of ownership, or "Indexation Allowance", the Retail Price Index values for the month in which the asset was acquired is compared either with the RPI for the month in which it was sold (if sold before January 2018) or with the RPI for the end of December 2017 (if sold after Indexation Allowance was frozen at the end of 2017).
 It is the difference between these values that determines the amount of Indexation Allowance available.
-The first month for which the Retail Price Index may be used as the acquisition RPI is March 1982.
+The earliest month for which the Retail Price Index may be used as the acquisition RPI is March 1982.
 For all assets acquired before this date use the RPI value for March 1982.
 Some values of RPI are given in the table below.
 RPI data is compiled and published by the Office of National Statistics (ONS).
 Where the reduction in capital gain on an improvement to an asset is being calculated, then the RPIs for the month in which the improvement was done and the month in which the asset was sold are required.
 Assets which have been improved part way through the period of ownership therefore require two separate RPI calculations, one for the unimproved asset, and the second for the improvement.

 Capital gains acquired by sole traders, partners and private individuals are not reduced by the increase in Retail Price Index over the period of ownership.
 However an annual tax-free allowance is available below which capital gains are not taxed.
-This exemption was set at £11,000 for the 2013/14 tax year and rose to £11,100 in 2015/16.
+This exemption was set at £11,000 for the 2013/14 tax year and has slowly risen to £11,700 in 2018/19.
 The calculator applies this full Capital Gains Exemption in calculations for sole traders, partners and private individuals.
 If this exempt amount has already been used up on a previous capital gain then this calculator will underestimate the amount of tax due.